-For financial services company Sallie Mae Inc., compliance efforts provided an initial
+For financial services company Sallie Mae Inc., compliance efforts provided an initial entry to ITIL

 "After Sarbanes-Oxley, we had to adopt some rigorous change control standards across the organization," says JoLee Hayes, vice president of enterprise technologies at the Reston, Va.-based company.
 While Sallie Mae established controls, there were no consistent processes in place, so in 2005, the organization turned to ITIL to standardize on processes for incident, change and release management.